-- 1. Record of committee work at campus, college, department and university levels - 2.
-Participation in campus and/or university wide governance bodies and related activities - 3.
-Record administrative support work (College Representative, faculty mentoring, etc.) - 4.
-Record of contributions to the university's programs to enhance equal opportunity and cultural diversity - 5.
-Assistance to student organizations - 6.
-Other
+- 1. Record of committee work at subunit, college, and university levels - 2.
+Participation in college and/or university wide governance bodies and related activities - 3.
+Record of academic leadership support work (College Representative, faculty mentoring, assessment activities, etc.) - 4.
+Record of contributions to the university's programs to enhance diversity, equity, inclusion, and belonging - 5.
+Assistance to student organizations

+6. Other